Envirometrix/PredictiveSoilMapping/main.md

-prediction models generate more accurate results when they incorporate consideration of a hierarchical pyramid of environmental covariates computed across a wide range of resolutions to represent a wide range of process scales and formative influences.
+prediction models generate more accurate results when they incorporate consideration of a hierarchical pyramid of environmental covariates computed across a wide range of resolutions to represent a wide range of process scales and formative influences (@BehrensSR2018).

 A final, and very significant, consideration, for environmental covariates is one of degree of availability and ease of use.
 For